 Is Water Cremation or Aquamation available in Arizona?

-Yes, water cremation is legal; however, we are not aware of any funeral service providers offering it in Arizona.
+Yes, water cremation is legal; however, we are not aware of any funeral service providers in Arizona that offer it.
 Water cremation is a little more expensive than flame cremation.
 However, it is significantly greener, with a substantially lower carbon footprint.

 To learn all about Water Cremation and its benefits, visit our Guide to Aquamation or Resomation.